mudroljub/capoeira-girl/README.md

 Learn Capoeira moves with Capoeira girl.

-Made with love and Three.js.
+Made with love and **Three.js**.

+3D model and animations are from www.mixamo.com